bjerkio/jobs/README.md

-# Open Positions @ Bjerk 🌳
+# Looking for a new place to work?

-This repository contains open positions at Bjerk.
+This repository contains open positions at Bjerk. 🌳

-## Current Open Positions
 - [Project Manager](jobs/2020_ProjectManager.md) (Only available in Norwegian)

 ## Who are we?